The page has been translated by Gen AI.

 powershell

-In an AD domain, a backup DC sets the NT5DS policy to synchronize time based on the PDC.
+In an AD domain, a secondary DC configures the NT5DS policy to synchronize its time based on the PDC.

 Color mode